eclipse-tractusx/knowledge-agents-edc/agent-plane/agentplane-azure-vault/README.md

  * SPDX-FileCopyrightText: 2022-2023 Catena-X Association
  * SPDX-License-Identifier: Apache-2.0
 -->
-# Catena-X Knowledge Agents (Hey Catena!)
-EDC Agent Plane (Azure Vault)
+# Tractus-X Knowledge Agent Plane Azure Vault (KA-EDC-AGENT-AZR)

 This folder hosts the [Default Agent (Data) Plane with Azure Vault access for the Eclipse Dataspace Connector (EDC)](https://projects.eclipse.org/projects/technology.dataspaceconnector).

+The module sets up/depends on
+* an EDC Data Plane with a secret store tailored to the Azure Vault
+* supports HttpData and AmazonS3 sources (such as used by AAS submodels)
+* supports possibly multiple Http sub-protocols, currently
+  * urn:cx:Protocol:w3c:Http#SPARQL for Graph-Based sources by means of the Apache Jena Fuseki engine
+  * urn:cx:Protocol:w3c:Http#SKILL for downloading or delegating pre-defined queries
+* allows to build up a graph-based federated data catalogue
+* includes the JWT-AUTH extension which may shield any endpoint with additional layers of authentication, such as against Oauth2 IDPs

+For the configuration options, please see the [Agent Plane Extension](../agent-plane-protocol/README.md#step-2-configuration)

+For a sample configuration including Azure Vault, see [this sample properties file](resources/dataplane.properties)

 ## Building

-You could invoke the following command to compile and test the EDC Agent extensions
+You could invoke the following command to compile and test the Agent Plane

 ```console
 mvn -s ../../../settings.xml install